Quickstart

 Troubleshooting Note

-It’s because your IDE has not been given access to Keychain.
-Go to System Preferences > Security & Privacy > Privacy > Full Disk Access Add the terminal or IDE you are working from (like VS Code, PyCharm).
+This occurs when your IDE or terminal does not have access to Keychain.
+Go to System Preferences > Security & Privacy > Privacy > Full Disk Access and add the terminal or IDE you are working from (for example, Terminal, iTerm, VS Code, or PyCharm).